Masahide Ōta: Political career

 In March 1990, Ōta retired from the university and in November of the same year was elected governor of Okinawa prefecture on a non-party platform defeating the 12-year sitting governor Junji Nishime.
 His campaign was based on removing U.S. bases from the island to bring back peace.
 He also opposed the then proposed bill to provide Japanese troops for United Nations' peacekeeping missions.
 He had a distinguished record as a governor, outspokenly arguing for the interests of the Okinawan people against both the United States military establishment in the Ryukyu Islands and the Japanese central government.
-After being elected as governor. Ōta failed to make headway on his campaign promises.
+After being elected as governor, however, Ōta failed to make headway on his campaign promises.
 His requests to discuss the issue of U.S. military occupation in the prefecture with the U.S. authorities were dismissed, stating that all such discussions would happen with the Japanese central government.
 In 1991, he reluctantly signed lease agreements that enabled military bases use of private lands.
 This resulted in disapproval from anti-war masses that had earlier supported Ōta in elections.

 In February 1995, reports from Washington prepared by Harvard professor Joseph Nye indicated their plans of deploying over 100,000 soldiers in Japan and South Korea.
 On 4 September 1995, a 12-year-old local girl was raped by three U.S. servicemen, and protests were held against the military's establishments in the area. Ōta considered these two events as hindrance to peace in the prefecture.
 From 1996 to 1998, he actively worked to establish cordial relations with U.S. On 8 September 1996, he organized a plebiscite in his prefecture which brought results that about 60 percent of citizens who supported reduction of military bases.
 On 10 July 1996, he appealed to the Supreme Court of Japan to relocate various military bases to mainland.
 As governor, he rejected permissions of U.S. military asking to extend lease for use of private land.
 This led to conflict between local and central government.
 The central government amended laws which gave it the power to endorse such documents.